-Fall: Freshman Seminar, Honors Course Spring: Honors Course
+Fall: Freshman Seminar, Honors Course

-First Brave: First Generation Learning Community
+First Brave: First Generation Learning Community (required on campus housing)

 First Brave: First Generation Learning Community provides an opportunity for first generation college students to receive the support they need to be successful at UNC Pembroke.
 This community provides academic resources, support and engaging social activities (on and off campus) to help students in their transition to UNC Pembroke.
 Students will be able to interact with first generation faculty and staff members.